Pyae-PhyoMaung/mastering_git/readme.md

-## Hello, Git
+## Welcome to Git!

-- I'm adding this from 'feature-branch'
+- This is coming from 'dev-kat'
 - I'm adding this from 'fix-branch'